MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 In this exercise, you learn how to set up a Spec Kit development environment, create specifications, plans, and tasks, and implement a product feature using GitHub Copilot.

-This exercise should take approximately **90** minutes to complete.
+This exercise should take approximately **50-55** minutes to complete.

 > **IMPORTANT**: To complete this exercise, you must provide your own GitHub account and GitHub Copilot subscription.
 If you don't have a GitHub account, you can <a href="https://github.com/" target="_blank">sign up</a> for a free individual account and use a GitHub Copilot Free plan to complete the exercise.
 If you have access to a GitHub Copilot Pro, GitHub Copilot Pro+, GitHub Copilot Business, or GitHub Copilot Enterprise subscription from within your lab environment, you can use your existing GitHub Copilot subscription to complete this exercise.

 ## Before you start

-Your lab environment must include the following resources: Git 2.48 or later, .NET SDK 9.0 or later, Visual Studio Code with the C# Dev Kit extension, and access to a GitHub account with GitHub Copilot enabled.
+Your lab environment must include the following resources: Python 3.11 or later, Git 2.48 or later, .NET SDK 9.0 or later, Visual Studio Code with the C# Dev Kit and GitHub Copilot Chat extensions, the uv package manager, and access to a GitHub account with GitHub Copilot enabled.

 If you're using a local PC as a lab environment for this exercise: